It’s a Company Transformation Issue, Not a Technology Issue

 Thomas Martin, Founder, NephōSec | Brian Johnson, Founder, DivvyCloud

-As we adopted cloud, we started treating it like a technology problem but that actually wasn’t the case.
+As we adopted cloud technology, we started treating it like a technology problem, but that actually wasn’t the case.
 It was a culture problem.
 What we realized was that the shift to self-service was incredibly important for our ability to compete.
-All of our competitors were out there building products, doing it much faster and getting those products to market.
+All of our competitors were out there building products, but doing it much faster and getting those products to market.
 How could we continue to do that?
 How could we continue to innovate?
 We couldn’t do that if IT continued to get in the way.
-So we need to find a way to allow our engineering organizations to access the cloud, to be able to deploy applications, to innovate through cloud infrastructure without IT and security getting in the way of that.
-And through that process, we discovered it wasn’t just a technology problem.
+So we need to find a way to allow our engineering organizations to access the cloud, deploy applications, and innovate through cloud infrastructure without IT and security getting in the way of that.
+Through that process, we discovered it wasn’t just a technology problem.
 It was 3 things that came together to create an issue for security.

 - The number of resources managed

 - The number of people touching the infrastructure